 ENTERTAINMENT QUOTIENT: 3.5/5

-The Manga Classics initiative by the Udon Entertainment & Morpheus Publishing pays an ode to her work by converting the timeless classic into a Manga comics to open up the wonderful world of Jane Austen to an entirely new set of readers.
+The Manga Classics initiative by the Udon Entertainment & Morpheus Publishing pays an ode to her work by converting the timeless classic into a Manga comic to open up the wonderful world of Jane Austen to an entirely new set of readers.

 Emma herself has quite an endearing personality and in her past time, she loves to try her hands and luck at match-making.
-Though the intentions are good, she often ends up making a mess out of many a decent situations and is thus never quite happy with herself in this occupation.
+Though the intentions are good, she often ends up making a mess out of many a decent situation and is thus never quite happy with herself in this occupation.

 There must be many who already know this story inside out but for those who do not know what happens to Emma and her love torn heart, this comics is a wonderful way to discover Emma and her world and that too in a lot less time.

 Manga Classics: Emma is pleasing and as already mentioned earlier, it is indeed a great way to tell a classic story in a non-serious and modern way.

 The book, as the comic genre commands, is a lot toned down than its original counterpart in terms of seriousness, plot structure and characterizations.

 Since the characters are too many and the time is a little too less, I often found myself having a hard time memorizing the characters and their many acquaintances.

 But that was the only issue I had with the book.
 My original stance that the book is a great read still remains intact.

 The illustrations are also quite wonderful and a great effort has been taken to make the characters recognizable in the black & white setting.